-Universal’s Volcano Bay is one of three theme parks at the Universal Orlando Resort.
-You can purchase packaged tickets or one day tickets to the park.
+We suggest purchasing tickets before you arrive.
 If you are planning on visiting all three theme parks it is best to purchase a ticket package to save money or your trip.

-Create a Universal Orlando account, download the app, connect your tickets, and link a credit card.
+Before you arrive at the park create a Universal Orlando account, download the app, connect your tickets, and link a credit card.
 This will be connected to your Tapu-Tapu wristband.

 Tapu-Tapu allows you to purchase food, reserve your spot in line, and rent towels.
 All purchases inside Universal’s Volcano Bay can be made using your Tapu-Tapu.

 You will scan Tapu-Tapu at an attraction and it will give you a return time.
 If it says “ride now” that means the wait time is short and you do not need to scan, you can go and ride.